Post

 Deployment Skipped (Wrong Hostname)

-The deploy script checks hostname vs INTENDED_HOSTNAME.
+The deploy script compares hostname with INTENDED_HOSTNAME.
 Verify:

 1